This slide presents some peculiar difficulties, but also abundant

 - C two-layered muscularis

-seen in protected sites deep in the mucosa.
-The shape of the missing
+found in protected sites deep in the mucosa.)

 Use the three distinct layers, the appearance of the remaining epithelium,